 - Green.
 Affiliated with balance, growth, and nature.
 Research also shows that it can improve your creative performance.

 - Blue.
 Usually seen as one of the most productive colors.
 Of course, this depends on the type of work you’re doing.
 However, it often boosts relaxation and intellectual thought.
+With that in mind, a blue design can help to boost employee productivity.

 - Red.
 An emotionally intense color that can raise mental energy flow — And, I don’t care because it’s my favorite color.
 It can be overpowering, however.
 It’s better suited for furnishings or social areas.